-For example, the assassination led to world war because it brought other European countries into conflict by virtue of the alliance system.
-Once Russia mobilised in order to defend Serbia from Austria, the Dual and Triple alliances were invoked and Germany supported Austria by declaring war on Russia.
+For example, the entry of the USA strengthened the Allies' fighting ability and supported the 'Hundred Days'.
+With access to new military equipment and over 1,000,000 US troops, Foch was able to attack along the entire length of the Western Front.
+The Germans were pushed back to the Hindenburg Line of 1917.

-Level 2: Simple analysis of causation/consequence Answer is presented in a structured account that demonstrates specific knowledge and understanding that is relevant to the question

-Students may progress from a basic narrative of causation/consequence by showing a simple understanding of sequencing, supporting it with factual knowledge and understanding.
+Level 2: Simple analysis of causation/consequence Answer is presented in a structured account that demonstrates specific knowledge and understanding that is relevant to the question 3-4 Students may progress from a basic narrative of causation/consequence by showing a simple understanding of sequencing, supporting it with factual knowledge and understanding.
+For example, the Allies were able to stop the Ludendorff Offensive.
+In 1918 the German army had advanced far enough into France to fire shells at Paris.
+Level 1: Basic analysis of causation/consequence Answer is presented as general statements which demonstrates basic knowledge and understanding that is relevant to the question 1-2 Students identify cause(s)/consequence(s) about the events such as Thousands of extra soldiers joined the war to fight with Britain against Germany.

-For example, Archduke Franz Ferdinand was the heir to the Austro-Hungarian throne and was murdered by terrorists from Serbia.
-Austria attacked Serbia in revenge.

-Level 1: Basic analysis of causation/consequence Answer is presented as general statements which demonstrates basic knowledge and understanding that is relevant to the question

-Students identify cause(s)/consequence(s) about the events such as Austria wanted to get revenge for the assassination of Archduke Franz Ferdinand.

-Students either submit no evidence or fail to address the question
+Students either submit no evidence or fail to address the question 0